richpl/PyBasic/README.md

 * *FACTORIAL.BAS* - A simple BASIC program to take a number, *N*, as input from the user and calculate the corresponding factorial *N!*.

+* *ROCK_SCISSORS_PAPER.BAS* - A BASIC implementation of the rock-paper-scissors game.

 ## Grammar

 **ABS**(*numerical-expression*) - Calculates the absolute value of *x*